 The Role of Antivirus Software in Fighting Ransomware Attacks

-Antivirus software plays a pivotal role in defending against ransomware, as it can provide all the core protection features necessary for the effective detection, prevention, and response to ransomware attacks.
+Antivirus software plays a pivotal role in defending against ransomware, providing the core protection features needed for effective detection, prevention, and response.

 Article Shortcuts: